dapperlabs/dapper-supported-transactions/purchase-nft-marketplace/README.md

 will also initialize the buyer's NFT collection on their account if it has not already been initialized.

 ## Transaction Arguments
-`merchantAccountAddress: Address` is the official merchant account of the dapp.
-Dapper team will share this account with the dapp project team.
+`storefrontAddress: Address` is the address of the account that is selling the NFT.
+This should always be the first argument in a P2P transaction.

 `listingResourceID: UInt64` is the ID of the listing that holds the NFT that is to be purchased.

-`storefrontAddress: Address` is the address of the account that is selling the NFT.

 `expectedPrice: UFix64` is the price of the sale.
 This is used by Dapper in the purchase flow.
 Because the listing will be purchased using DapperUtilityCoin, this price will be in USD.